mit-pdos/sigmaos/aws/README.txt

 this starts an ssh tunnel to the VPC. you only have to this once (e.g., you can run ./start.sh again without having to login)

+Set the NAMED environment variable, using the machine's full internal ip as so:

+$ export NAMED="10.x.x.x:1111"

-$ ./mount.sh mounts the VPC under /mnt/9p
+To mount the VPC under /mnt/9p:
+$ ./mount.sh

+To list the ulamba top-level directory on the VPC:
 $ ls /mnt/9p/

-list the ulamba top-level directory on the VPC
+To unmount the VPC:
 $ sudo umount /mnt/9p

 After umount you can run ./start.sh and ./mount.sh again to use the